kevindimayuga/employee-tracker-kd/README.md

 - Clone repo onto local device
 - Open repo in local CLI
 - Make sure node packages are installed by running 'npm i'
-- Run 'node index.js' in CLI
+- Run 'npm start' in CLI
--
+- Select an option from the list
+- Depending on selection, follow prompts or view data from employees database
+- Use and update database for employees as needed to track any necessary information

 ## Credits